jhpyle/docassemble/demo.md

       organization: none
   revision_date: 2017-05-01
 comment: |
-  A "metadata" block contains information about the YAML file, such as the name of the author.
+  A "metadata" block contains information about the interview, such as the title of the interview as displayed in the navigation bar.
 ---
 interview help:
   heading: |